Donald Michael Kraig

-Donald Michael Kraig (March 28, 1951 – March 17, 2014) was an American occult author and practitioner of ceremonial magic.
+Donald Michael Kraig (March 28, 1951 – March 17, 2014) was an American occult writer and practitioner of ceremonial magic.
 Kraig published six books, including his 1988 introduction to ceremonial magic, Modern Magick.
 He was also an editor for Fate Magazine and for his main publisher Llewellyn Worldwide.

 Early life

 Kraig graduated from UCLA with a degree in philosophy and studied public speaking and music at other colleges and universities.
 He was initiated into Aridian Witchcraft by author Raven Grimassi, and into American Traditionalist Witchcraft by Scott Cunningham.

 Career

 After a decade of personal study and practice of the occult, he taught courses in Southern California and at Neo-Pagan festivals and events on topics including Kabbalah, Tarot, Magick, the Lovecraft Mythos, Psychic Development and Tantra, and was an initiated Tantric who ran a lodge of AMOOKOS, an east-west tantric occult group.

 Kraig was a member of several spiritual and magical groups.
 He was a professional musician, as an organist, synthesist, keyboard player, theremin player, and singer.
 He taught computer skills at the University of Southern California, and was a member of Hollywood's magician club The Magic Castle.
 He was awarded the honor of Certified Tarot Grand Master by the Associated Readers of Tarot.
-He was an editor of Fate Magazine.
+He was an editor of Fate magazine.
 Kraig signed to Llewellyn Publications (now Llewellyn Worldwide), publisher or co-publisher of his main books, articles, and tapes; he was editor for The Llewellyn Journal in 2001 and for Llewellyn's New Worlds in 2003.